MIMO: Mobile networks

-Iospan Wireless in late 1998 to develop a MIMO-OFDM physical layer based cellular system was Iospan Wireless in late 1998).
+Iospan Wireless began in late 1998 to develop a MIMO-OFDM physical-layer-based cellular system.
 Iospan’s product (Airburst) consisted of a core network, base stations, and CPE terminals.
 Airburst did not initially support mobile handovers.
 The system was trialed in Santa Clara during 2000-2002 and underwent a customer trial in Dubai in 2002.
 Following the 2001 collapse of the Dot-Com bubble, Iospan could not raise additional venture funding and was acquired by Intel in 2003.
 Intel integrated Iospan’s MIMO-OFDM technology into the WiMAX broadband mobile standard, IEEE 802.16e standard in 2004.

 In the early 2000s, several semiconductor companies also entered the MIMO-OFDM-based WiMAX technology market.
-They included Sequans, Samsung, Intel, Alvarion, and Beceem Communications, who developed modem semiconductors for WiMAX phones.
-Beceem gained 65% share of the global market, and was acquired by Broadcom Corp.
+They included Sequans, Samsung, Intel, Alvarion, and Beceem Communications, which developed modem semiconductors for WiMAX phones.
+Beceem gained 65% share of the global market and was acquired by Broadcom Corp.

-The 3rd Generation Partnership Project (3GPP) standards body adopted MIMO for HSPA+ (Release 7) in 20XX and MIMO-OFDM based 4G Long Term Evolution (LTE) (Release 8) in 2008.
+The 3rd Generation Partnership Project (3GPP) standards body adopted MIMO for HSPA+ (Release 7) in 20XX and MIMO-OFDM-based 4G Long Term Evolution (LTE) (Release 8) in 2008.
 MIMO-OFDM has since remained the core technology since 2008 for mobile networks, including 5G NR.

+5G added native support for MU-MIMO.

 WiFi networks

 In the early 2000s, several companies—Atheros, Cisco, Broadcom, Intel, and Airgo Networks—entered the MIMO‑OFDM Wi‑Fi semiconductor market.
 Due to competing proposals within the IEEE 802.11, the first MIMO‑OFDM Wi‑Fi standard (802.11n) was not finalized until 2009.
-Several pre-standard products were developed, but market grew only after the 802.11n standard was ratified.
+Several pre-standard products were developed, but the market grew only after the 802.11n standard was ratified.
 Airgo Networks was acquired by Qualcomm in December 2006, and Atheros was also acquired by Qualcomm in May 2011.
 Sequans did an IPO in 2011 and Alviron filed for bankruptcy in 2013.

+Wi-Fi 6 added native support for MU-MIMO.